ItsSilvie/blog.silvie.org/_posts/2022-06-24-lorraine-festive-night.markdown

 #### Content Creator Giveaway #3

+On 14th February 2022, Tyler Lee (OnceInLuv) of The Magic Library TCG published [a video on YouTube](https://www.youtube.com/watch?v=_FJHVOZV1lQ) announcing 10 star foil and 5 normal foil Lorraine, Festive Night cards to be given away across YouTube, Instagram and their Discord server.

+#### Content Creator Giveaway #4

 On 11th April after the [failed Facebook giveaway](#content-creator-giveaway-1) from 13th January, Dan Green was back on the [Grand Archive TCG Community Facebook page](https://www.facebook.com/groups/703294704035630) to award 1 star foil and 2 normal foil Lorraine, Festive Night cards.

-#### Content Creator Giveaway #4
+#### Content Creator Giveaway #5

 On 11th April 2022 it was also announced that Maindeck would be holding their own Grand Archive league on their [Discord server](https://discord.xyz/maindeck).